 The Investment Challenges are run as online or university-hosted competitions using the Finance Lab simulation.

-Each participating school and college is provided with a licence of the full Stock Market Challenge resource, which includes 3 simulation games: Finance Lab, Dealing Room and Trading Floor.
+Each participating school and college is provided with a free site licence of the three Global Investor simulation games: Finance Lab, Dealing Room and Trading Floor.

 The competitions' key objectives are to enable students to apply their learning in Applied Maths and Business, and to develop business awareness, transferable and employability skills and enterprise and entrepreneurship.